 Webinar Date: Wednesday, April 10th at 2:00 EST. Click here to view the webinar recording.

-Webinar Description: This webinar will provide an overview of how emerging issues of crime and violence relate to and can inform the broader field of conflict, peace and security.
-Presenters will discuss USAID’s current strategic thinking on these overlapping, but sometimes distinct areas and USAID’s experiences with improving and adapting the agency’s nuanced understanding and existing conflict tools, frameworks and approaches to address the challenges presented by crime and violence.
-This interactive webinar also provides an opportunity for the community to exchange experiences and approaches on these challenges.
+Webinar Description: The webinar provided an overview of how emerging issues of crime and violence relate to and can inform the broader field of conflict, peace and security.
+Presenters discussed USAID’s current strategic thinking on these overlapping, but sometimes distinct areas and USAID’s experiences with improving and adapting the agency’s nuanced understanding and existing conflict tools, frameworks and approaches to address the challenges presented by crime and violence.

 Speaker and Moderator Bios: